Byzthr/MineSweeper-V2/README.md

 #MineSweeper-V2

 Classic recreation of Minesweeper.
-MAde with Python using Tkinter.
+Made with Python using Tkinter.
 Includes two images for the mines and the flags.